orblancog/LEMMAp/README.md

 # LEMMA e+

 This is the README file.
-Thes folders contains the madx tracking work and results of the e+ ring
+These folders contain the madx tracking work and results of the e+ ring
 for the Muon Collider Project LEMMA [1].

 ## Folder structure
-`LEMMAe+`
+`LEMMAp`
 -`README.md` : Description and new info
 -`lat` : Lattice version of the e+ ring
 -`targ` : Target versions for the muon production